astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `UpdateAllowedProxies`

-Add or remove proxy contract that can interact with the Generator
+Add or remove dual rewards proxy contracts that can interact with the Generator.
+Only the contract owner can execute this.

 ```json
 {